alttester/AltTester-Unity-SDK/docs/pages/get-started.md

     .. tab:: C#

-        AltUnity C# Client is already included in AltUnity Tester package.
+        AltUnity C# Driver is already included in AltUnity Tester package.
 If you are writing tests in C# then you can create your tests directly from Unity.

         1. Create a folder named Editor in your Unity Project.
         2. Right-click on Editor folder and select `Create -> AltUnityTest`.
 This will create a template file in which you could start to write your test.